awsdocs/aws-glue-developer-guide/doc_source/add-dev-endpoint.md

 The type of predefined worker that is allocated to the development endpoint\.
 Accepts a value of `Standard`, `G.1X`, or `G.2X`\.
    + For the `Standard` worker type, each worker provides 4 vCPU, 16 GB of memory, a 50 GB disk, and 2 executors per worker\.
    + For the `G.1X` worker type, each worker maps to 1 DPU \(4 vCPU, 16 GB of memory, and a 64 GB disk\), and provides 1 executor per worker\.
 We recommend this worker type for memory\-intensive jobs\.
    + For the `G.2X` worker type, each worker maps to 2 DPU \(8 vCPU, 32 GB of memory, and a 128 GB disk\), and provides 1 executor per worker\.
 We recommend this worker type for memory\-intensive jobs\.
-**Known issue:** When you create a development endpoint with the `G.2X` `WorkerType` configuration, the Spark drivers for the development endpoint run on 4 vCPU, 16 GB of memory, and a 64 GB disk\.
 **Number of workers**
 The number of workers of a defined `workerType` that are allocated to the development endpoint\.
 This field is available only when you choose worker type G\.1X or G\.2X\.
 The maximum number of workers you can define is 299 for `G.1X`, and 149 for `G.2X`\.